Wimbledon diary: Thunderous reception on Centre Court as heavy rain hits SW19

 The fourth-round contest threatened to become a tempestuous affair when Pavlyuchenkova was angered at being denied a key point in the opening set by a malfunction in Wimbledon’s new electronic line-calling system.

-But the Russian former French Open finalist set aside the setback to storm into the quarter-finals at the expense of British debutant Kartal.
+But the Russian former French Open finalist set aside the setback to storm into the quarter-finals at the expense of British number three Kartal.

 Paralympic champions packed the Royal Box on day seven of the Championships.